The-Focus-AI/data-agent-builder/README.md

 - TypeScript provides simple, focused tools for execution
 - The LLM analyzes Excel structure and proposes meaningful SQL column names
 - All analysis logic is handled by the AI, not hardcoded TypeScript

+## Development Environment

+The project includes a **Dev Container** configuration that provides:
+- **Consistent Environment**: Same Node.js and tool versions across all machines
+- **mise Integration**: Automatic tool installation and management via mise
+- **VS Code Integration**: Pre-configured extensions and settings
+- **GitHub Copilot Ready**: Optimized for AI-assisted development

+The dev container ensures that GitHub Copilot and other AI tools have access to the correct mise-managed environment.